 I am a writer, an editor, a designer, a photographer, and a student.
-Originally from Massachusetts in the United States, I came to London in 2019 to earn my Master’s degree.
-I grew up with a passion for an array of different art forms, from writing to painting to music, and I continue to hold on to these passions today.
+Originally from Massachusetts, I came to London in 2019 to earn my Master’s degree.
+I grew up with a passion for many different art forms, from writing to painting to music, and I continue to hold on to these passions today.
 My creative interests span many fields, and this is reflected in the studies I have pursued throughout my undergraduate and postgraduate courses.

 In the spring of 2017 I was fortunate enough to study abroad for three months at Emerson’s Kasteel Well campus in the Netherlands.
 Based in a 14th-century castle in a small Dutch village near the German border, the programme gave me a broader, international perspective on publishing, as well as the chance to visit many different countries throughout Europe.
-I traveled to roughly a dozen extraordinary cities, experiencing different cultures and gaining a global awareness of current events.
-This incredible and humbling adventure was the impetus that launched my interest in photography.
-It also solidified my dream to earn a Master’s degree in the UK.
+I traveled to over a dozen extraordinary cities, experiencing different cultures and gaining a wider global awareness of current events.
+This incredible and humbling adventure also launched my interest in travel writing and photography, and it solidified my resolve to earn a Master’s degree in the UK.

 Studying at Kingston University

-For my publishing dissertation I am researching the question of whether Millennials and Generation Z prefer print books or e-books.
-Noticing a plateauing in the popularity of e-books, I became interested in format preference among younger generations of readers.
+For my dissertation at Kingston University I researched the question of whether Millennials and Generation Z prefer print books or e-books.
 It would be easy to assume that Millennials and Generation Z, the first generations to grow up with the internet and live fully immersed in the Digital Revolution, would naturally hold a strong preference for e-books.
-However, several scholarly studies have suggested otherwise, and I am researching why this is the case.
-Taking psychological, historical, and economic factors into my analysis, I aim to provide both trade and educational publishers with a better understanding of these younger generations’ format preferences, so that publishers may better predict the future of print and e-book markets.
+However, several scholarly studies have suggested otherwise, and I investigated why this is the case.
+Taking psychological, historical, and economic factors into my analysis, my findings provide both trade and educational publishers with a better understanding of these younger generations’ format preferences, so that publishers may better predict the future of print and e-book markets.